Fannie Flagg

-Fannie Flagg (born Patricia Neal; September 21, 1944) is an American actress, comedian and author.
-She is best known as a semi-regular panelist on the 1973–1982 versions of the game show Match Game and for the 1987 novel Fried Green Tomatoes at the Whistle Stop Cafe, which was adapted into the 1991 motion picture Fried Green Tomatoes.
+Fannie Flagg (born Patricia Neal; September 21, 1944) is an American actress, comedian, and author.
+She is best known as a frequent panelist on the 1973–1982 versions of the game show Match Game and for her 1987 novel Fried Green Tomatoes at the Whistle Stop Cafe, which she adapted into the script for the 1991 motion picture Fried Green Tomatoes.
 She was nominated for an Academy Award for the screenplay adaptation.
 Flagg lives in California and Alabama.

 Early life

-Born Patricia Neal in Birmingham, Alabama, Flagg is the only child of Marion Leona (née LeGore) and William Hurbert Neal Jr. Aside from a brief period on the Gulf Coast near the town of Point Clear, Flagg spent her childhood in the Birmingham area.
+Born Patricia Neal in Birmingham, Alabama, Flagg is the only child of William Hurbert Neal Jr. and Marion Leona (née LeGore).

+Aside from a brief period on the Gulf Coast near the town of Point Clear, Flagg spent her childhood in the Birmingham area.

-Encouraged by her father, Flagg became interested in writing and performing at an early age, writing her first stage play when she was only 10 years old.
+Encouraged by her father, Flagg became interested in writing and performing at an early age, writing her first play when she was 10.
 As a teen, she entered the Miss Alabama pageant, where she won a scholarship to a local acting school for one year.
-After that, Flagg began co-hosting a locally produced "Morning Show" on WBRC-TV in Birmingham, but when she was denied a raise, she quit her job and decided to move to New York City.
+She began co-hosting a locally produced "Morning Show" on WBRC-TV in Birmingham, but when she was denied a raise, she quit her job and decided to move to New York City.

-As her acting career began, Flagg could not use her birth name professionally, as there was already a well-known actress named Patricia Neal registered with Actors' Equity.
+As her acting career began, Flagg could not use her birth name professionally, as there was already an actress named Patricia Neal registered with Actors' Equity.
 Having only an hour to choose a stage name, she selected the first name "Fannie" at the suggestion of her grandfather, who recalled it being used by many comediennes in the vaudeville circuit, and "Flagg" at the suggestion of a friend.